Pseudomugil Connieae

 Do Pseudomugil connieae require special care or attention?

-Pseudomugil connieae are relatively hardy fish that do not require special care.
+Pseudomugil connieae are relatively difficult fish that do require special care.
 However, it is important to provide them with a varied diet and maintain good water quality in the aquarium.

 Can Pseudomugil connieae be bred in captivity?